-The below standards and amendments to standards have been issued but are not yet effective for the financial period ending December 31, 2024, and accordingly, have not been applied in preparing these interim condensed consolidated financial statements:
+The below standards and amendments to standards have been issued but are not yet effective for the financial period ending March 31, 2025, and accordingly, have not been applied in preparing the interim condensed consolidated financial statements:

 In April 2024, the IASB issued a new standard IFRS 18 "Presentation and Disclosure in Financial Statements" that will replace IAS 1 "Presentation of Financial Statements".
-This new standard introduces newly defined subtotals on the income statement, new requirements for classification of information, and disclosure of Management Performance Measures in the financial statements.
+This new standard introduces newly defined subtotals on the statement of earnings, new requirements for classification of information, and disclosure of Management Performance Measures in the financial statements.
 This new standard is effective for annual reporting periods beginning on or after January 1, 2027.
 For Corby, the amendment will become effective July 1, 2027.
 The Company is currently assessing the impacts that the new standard will have on its financial statements and disclosures.